Rarer Than Rare: Rabigato Grape Variety

 Rabigato is a divisive grape variety in the Douro: it is susceptible to powdery and downy mildew, while its yield is notoriously unreliable.
 Nevertheless, the quality potential is undoubtedly there in the production of table wines and white Port.

 Indigenous varieties like Vioshino are Portugal’s gift to the wine world: unique flavors and tastes not replicated elsewhere.
-However, it is an early-ripening grape that can deliver a poor yield in difficult years.
+However, an early-ripening grape can deliver a poor yield in difficult years.
 But, the results in bottle can be spectacular, with notes of stone fruit and buttered toast.
 Sadly, single-varietal expressions are pretty rare.

 Trás-os-Montes is a leading competitor for Portugal’s most underrated wine region.
 But, unfortunately, it is also the country’s most obscure; literally translated as “Behind the Mountains,” Trás-os-Montes exists on the fringes of Douro, and yet it has traditionally lacked the investment – and fame – of that premier wine zone.
 However, this is slowly changing as investment continues to reinvigorate formerly dilapidated cellars and unkept vineyards.